 On the other end of the spectrum, if you’re a high-flyer who spends half the game above the rim (or just someone whose knees scream after two quarters), you need impact protection.
 The Nike G.T.
 Hustle 3 is essentially a shock absorber for your body.

 Nike threw the kitchen sink at this midsole.
-It features a horseshoe-shaped Zoom Air unit in the forefoot coupled with a Zoom Air Strobel and a plush foam stack.
-This "double-stacked" Zoom setup means that when you land from a rebound, the shoe absorbs the force so your joints don't have to.
+It has a horseshoe-shaped Zoom Air unit in the forefoot paired with a Zoom Air Strobel and a plush foam stack.
+This “double-stacked” Zoom setup means that when you land from a rebound, the shoe absorbs the force so your joints don’t have to.

-Despite all that cushion, it doesn't feel like a sauna.
-The upper is made from a "Radial Knit" that is incredibly breathable, keeping airflow moving even when the game heats up.
-It’s a bit taller off the ground than the Sabrina 3, but for pure comfort and longevity, it’s unmatched.
+Despite all that cushion, it doesn’t feel like a sauna.
+The upper uses a “Radial Knit” that’s incredibly breathable, keeping airflow moving even when the game heats up.
+It sits a bit taller than the Sabrina 3, but for pure comfort and longevity, it’s unmatched.

 Buying Guide: How to Choose the Right Nike Hoop Shoe